-- You do not let them make age-appropriate choices
+- You do not let them make age-appropriate choices.

 - You finish off all your child’s chores on your own.

-- You safeguard them from failure
+- You safeguard them from failure.

 - You talk and negotiate for your child’s fights and conflicts.

-Reasons some Parents become Helicopters
+Reasons Some Parents Become Helicopters

 There are some revealing reasons why parents become helicopter parents.
 These are:

 - Love – Love is the basic parental feeling that urges many helicopter parents.
 You love your child so much that you want to protect him or her from anything even the least bit negative and ensure they are kept out of harm’s way.
-However, in that attempt, you end up giving excess attention to our child’s life.
+However, in that attempt, you end up giving excess attention to your child’s life.